 Consumers can talk directly with a health plan advisor or licensed agent to determine the best plan for their specific situation, and ensure that each form is completed correctly to take advantage of any available federal assistance.
-Advisors and agents will be available Monday through Friday, 9 a.m. to 5 p.m., at the following 10 walk in centers:
+Advisors and agents will be available Monday through Friday, 9 a.m. to 5 p.m., at the following 10 walk-in centers:

-- BCBSM’s Detroit headquarters (Bricktown building): 500 E. Lafayette, Detroit, MI 48226
+- Bricktown Customer Service Center: 500 E. Lafayette, Detroit, MI 48226

-- BCN Southfield: 20500 Civic Center Drive, Southfield, MI 48076
+- Blue Care Network – The Commons: 20500 Civic Center Drive, Southfield, MI 48076

 - Shelby Twp.: 6100 Auburn Road, Shelby Twp., MI 48317

-- Traverse City: 202 E. State Street, Traverse City, MI 49684
+- Traverse City Service Center: 202 E. State Street, Traverse City, MI 49684

 Michigan residents can also contact one of the thousands of licensed Blue Cross agents across the state, as these agents understand consumer challenges, have the knowledge and understand how to assist consumers to determine subsidy eligibility and which qualified health plan may be their best option.
 To date, more than 2,000 Michigan agents have completed training and certification to sell Blue Cross Blue Shield and Blue Cross Network plans both on and off the Marketplace.

 Those at higher income levels who are not eligible for a subsidy, or don’t wish to take advantage of one, can enroll easily through bcbsm.com.
 BCBSM offers a total of 18 options for coverage for individuals, many of which are among the lowest priced health plans on Michigan’s Health Insurance Marketplace.
 The rates for these plans are identical both on and off the Marketplace.
 BCBSM is the only health insurer to offer coverage in every one of Michigan’s 83 counties.
 Products, pricing and plan design are available at bcbsm.com/myblue.